 Throughout the 1980s, planting wildlife food plots became more popular among private landowners, especially in the Southeast.
 By the late 1980s and early 1990s, public interest in wildlife food plots had resulted in the creation of a commercial food plot industry.

 Today, food plots are more popular than ever among private landowners and hunters, especially deer hunters.
 As a result, many new crops and crop varieties have been developed and now provide wildlife managers with options for just about every game species and soil condition.
 However, just remember they are not magic beans.
 Wildlife food plots should be a supplement to habitat management practices that promote naturally occurring food plants and cover.
+The Wildtree Wildlife Nursery has been curated to contain only plants that wildlife use and eat.

 Now that chronic wasting disease has been identified in Mississippi, adding nutrition via habitat management and food plots is a much safer alternative to supplementing with pelleted feed.